dhvll/rest-blog-ui/README.md

-# rest-blog-ui
+# Rest-Blog
-# Rest-Blog API of Simple Blogging Application using Django.
+# UI of Simple Blogging Application using React.